 Because of our outreach efforts, your publisher should already be aware that your transfer of copyright to them is subject to the prior permissions you have granted URI through the URI Open Access Policy.

-To make sure, you may wish to fill out the Addendum to Publication Agreement to amend your publication agreement.
+To be sure, you may wish to fill out the Addendum to Publication Agreement to amend your publication agreement.

 Note that DigitalCommons@URI can accommodate supplementary material that accompanies your scholarly articles.
 Examples include illustrations, figures, media files, and small data sets.